AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 You can also use the renewal and configuration downgrade feature to change the billing method for network usage.
 The new configurations do not take effect until the next subscription duration starts.
 For more information, see [Downgrade the configurations of an instance during renewal](/intl.en-US/Pricing/Renew instances/Downgrade the configurations of an instance during renewal.md).

-## Can I adjust the peak traffic bandwidth for an ECS instance at any time?
+## Can I adjust the maximum bandwidth for an ECS instance at any time?

-Yes, you can adjust the peak traffic bandwidth for an ECS instance at any time by using the bandwidth downgrade feature.
-After you set the peak traffic bandwidth to a smaller value, the new value takes effect immediately.
+Yes, you can adjust the maximum bandwidth for an ECS instance at any time by using the bandwidth downgrade feature.
+After you set the maximum bandwidth to a smaller value, the new value takes effect immediately.
 A maximum of three refunds can be made for each instance.
 Exercise caution when you downgrade the configurations of an instance.

 If you downgraded the configurations of a subscription instance when you renewed it, you cannot upgrade or downgrade the instance configurations again until the new subscription duration starts.